ctfpilot/ci/README.md

 #### Inputs

-- `repository`: The repository that the CLA is generated for
+- `repository`: Allowed repository for workflow to run in.
+Example `ctfpilot/hello-world`.
 - `ENVIRONMENT`: The environment to deploy to.

 #### Secrets